What Is The Internet of Things and How Do You Stay Connected?

 Connectivity and Vehicles

 5G connectivity will enhance the way we travel amongst other things.
-Autonomous vehicles are still some way off for the average user, however high-risk environments are already leading the way with this technology.
-Just over 5 years ago more than 50% of all new cars sold in the UK featured autonomous safety features like automated emergency braking, lane assist tech and internet connectivity over mobile networks keeping vehicle occupants connected to the online world.
+Autonomous vehicles are still some way off for the average user, however, high-risk environments are already leading the way with this technology.
+More than 50% of all new cars sold in the UK feature autonomous safety features like automated emergency braking, lane assist technology and internet connectivity over mobile networks keeping vehicle occupants connected to the online world.
+As the effectiveness of 5G and similar mobile connectivity technology continues to grow, expect to see many more consumer vehicles fitted with internet-connected features designed to improve both safety and the driving experience.

 Connectivity for employees and business